luca-bitvark/vscode-favorites-panel/README.md

 # Favorites Panel
+## Important note about this repository
-## Testing simple Linux porting of this good tool
+## This FORK is just for testing simple Linux porting of this good tool

 Adds a panel for accessing frequently used files, Internet addresses, programs, commands.